pbinkley/microcopying_1940/index.markdown

 adequate.
 That can only be done by dividing responsibility.
 Microfilm offers a means of arriving at that end.
 So it seems to me it is absolutely basic to this whole proposal that sometime, somewhere, we develop a system of division of responsibility.
-Once that is done, a central unit such as we have in <span style="page" id="page280">[p.280]</span> mind, which would be nothing but a clearing house to receive inquiries, forward them and fill them, would step on nobody's toes and get in nobody's way and be a useful thing.
+Once that is done, a central unit such as we have in <span class="page" id="page280">[p.280]</span> mind, which would be nothing but a clearing house to receive inquiries, forward them and fill them, would step on nobody's toes and get in nobody's way and be a useful thing.
 Until that is done, I can see difficulties.</p>